NSX-T Single-Tier North-South Packet Walk

 ToR-Route Table

-Downlink-412 is nothing but an interface on DR component.
+The downlink-412 is nothing but an interface on the DR component.

-The packet will sent to the remote host by using the DR interface.
+The packet will be sent to the remote host using the DR interface.

 Step 4: The encapsulated packet is sent over the overlay network.